mui/base-ui/docs/data/base/components/checkbox/checkbox.md

 ## Anatomy

-Checkbox is composed of two components.
+Checkbox is composed of two components:

 - `<Checkbox.Root />` renders a `<button>`.
 - `<Checkbox.Indicator />` renders a `<span>` for providing a visual indicator.
 You could place an icon inside this component.